kedro-org/kedro/docs/source/09_development/04_lint.md

 # Linting your Kedro project

+To follow these instructions, you will need to install the  `pylint` package, subject to GPL licence.

 > *Note:* This documentation is based on `Kedro 0.16.4`, if you spot anything that is incorrect then please create an [issue](https://github.com/quantumblacklabs/kedro/issues) or pull request.

-> *Note:* The following suggestions would require installing the  `pylint` package, subject to GPL licence.

 You can lint your project code to ensure code quality using the `kedro lint` command, your project is linted with [`black`](https://github.com/psf/black) (projects created with Python 3.6 and above), [`flake8`](https://gitlab.com/pycqa/flake8) and [`isort`](https://github.com/timothycrosley/isort).
 If you prefer to use [pylint](https://www.pylint.org/), a popular linting tool, then the sample commands you can use to help with this are included in the script below: